-As a photographer your creative eye is equivalent to a musicians lyrics, while your camera and editing equipment is equivalent to a musician audio equipment – microphone, recording software, etc; but your printing lab is like a singers voice.
+As a photographer your creative eye is equivalent to a musician's lyrics, while your camera and editing equipment is equivalent to a musician's audio equipment – microphone, recording software, etc; but your printing lab is like a singer's voice.

 A printing lab that specializes in albums, nPhoto's unique quality printing leaves no stone underturned to give flawless results.

-A little fuzz, a small smudge, an ever-so slight layering issue; these are all things that can dramatically take away from what otherwise may be a near award-winning photo.
-Similarly to the way a great musical group today with moving, profound lyrics could be reserved to “alternative” - known only by major enthusiasts and aficionados because the voice is sometimes off-key and hoarse; compared to that angelic-sounding voice in a song that is unavoidable and endeared by the masses.
+A little fuzz, a small smudge, an ever-so slight layering issue, a color that's just a bit off; these are all things that can dramatically take away from what otherwise may be a near award-winning photo.
+Similarly to the way a great musical group today with moving, profound lyrics could be reserved to “alternative” - known only by major enthusiasts and aficionados because the voice is sometimes off-key and hoarse; compared to that angelic-sounding voice in a tired pop song, but that is unavoidable and endeared by the masses.

 What Makes the Greats Great

 These are things that also separate a printing lab from a great printing lab.

 Great printing labs will not even deliver products with these errors in the first place.

 Great labs will not only know the field and be able to talk with you and inform and advise you, but also know their own machines and how to work them to YOUR desired benefit.